SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### Text

 The text-transform CSS property specifies how to capitalize an element's text.
 It can be used to make text appear in all-uppercase or all-lowercase, or with each word capitalized.
-It also can help improve legibility for ruby. the color keyword sets the color of the text and text decorations and accpets a <color> value.
+It also can help improve legibility for ruby. the color keyword sets the color of the text and text decorations and accpets a ‹color› value.

-word-spacing sets the additional space between words beyond the space there by default. word-spacing takes a <length-percentage>
-letter-spacing takes a <length> to add/subtract from the usual letter-spacing/tracking.
+word-spacing sets the additional space between words beyond the space there by default. word-spacing takes a ‹length-percentage› letter-spacing takes a ‹length› to add/subtract from the usual letter-spacing/tracking.

 the quotes property sets the quotes that the open-quotes and close-quotes of content will evaluate to. the quotes property is inherited and so doesn't have to be set on the thing with the content property